-Driving too fast for conditions or in excess of posted speed limit is the leading cause of fatal crashes in 34 states and Washington D.C. across the U.S., though it is prevalent in every state.
+Driving too fast for road conditions or in excess of the posted speed limit is the leading cause of fatal crashes in 34 states and the District of Columbia, although it is prevalent in every state.
 Speeding has consistently ranked as one of the top five factors for fatal crashes for as far back as data is available.

-- Beware driving in Washington D.C., as nearly 40% of all fatal accidents were due to speeding.
+- Beware driving in the District of Columbia, as nearly 40% of all fatal accidents were due to speeding.

-- In 17 states and Washington D.C., 20% or more of fatal accidents were caused by speeding.
+- In 17 states and the District of Columbia, 20% or more fatal accidents were caused by speeding.

 Where are drivers most likely to be in a speeding-induced fatal accident?

-In Washington D.C., 40% of all auto accidents were attributed to speeding; nearly double the nationwide average.
-Especially compared to Maryland and Virginia, Washington D.C. had a significantly higher rate of speeding-related accidents.
-Both Maryland and Virginia reported just 18% of accidents were a result of speeding, falling below the national average of 22%.
+In the District of Columbia, 40% of all auto accidents were attributed to speeding, nearly double the nationwide average.
+Especially compared to Maryland and Virginia, the District of Columbia had a significantly higher rate of speeding-related accidents.
+Both Maryland and Virginia reported that 18% of accidents were a result of speeding, falling below the national average of 22%.

-New Hampshire, Rhode Island and Hawaii also reported approximately 30% or more of their fatal crashes were a result of driving too fast for conditions or in excess of posted limit.
+New Hampshire, Rhode Island and Hawaii also reported approximately 30% or more of fatal crashes as a result of driving too fast for conditions or in excess of the posted speed limit.

 In Georgia, Florida, Tennessee and Mississippi, fatal accidents were least likely to be caused by speeding.
 In all aforementioned states, 10% or fewer fatal accidents were speeding induced.